 (A) Purpose.
 The variation process is designed to provide a narrowly circumscribed means by which relief may be granted from unforeseen applications of this UDO that create practical difficulties or particular hardships.
-Practical difficulties or particular hardships in the way of carrying out the strict letter of the regulations imposed by this UDO, in the instances detailed in subsection 2 below, may, be decided upon by the Village Board.
+Practical difficulties or particular hardships in the way of carrying out the strict letter of the regulations imposed by this UDO may be decided upon by the Village Board.